 - The school has dedicated considerable resources to Social, Emotional and Mental Health.
 We have a HLTA (Higher Level Teaching Assistant) who is our school ELSA (Emotional Literacy Support Assistant).
-The school ELSA can support pupils with a variety of issues, for example, anxiety, friendships and bereavement.
-Pupils can confidentially self-refer or be referred by staff.
+The school ELSA can support pupils with a variety of issues, for example, anxiety, friendships, bereavement and so on.
+Pupils can confidentially selfrefer or be referred by staff.

 - Social and emotional support is further reinforced through the use of specific interventions, for example, Talk-Boost, Socially Speaking, Problem Pals and personalised support groups (run by the school ELSA).

 - The school also has a dedicated CAMHS Wellbeing Worker, assigned to work alongside staff and with pupils and parents at school.

 What are our aims for pupils with SEND?